Klika-Tech/nucleo-azure-iot-demo/dashboard-bootstrap/README.md

 1. [Install Node.js](https://docs.npmjs.com/getting-started/installing-node)
 1. Run `npm install`.
 This will install the dependencies.
 1. Rename `src/config.dist.js` to `src/config.js` and update the configuration parameters.
 See [AWS Setup Guide](../aws/README.md) for AWS parameters details.
-1. Run `node_modules/webpack/bin/webpack.js -p`.
+1. Run `npm run build`.
 This will build the application.
 The application files are now in the `dist` folder.

 ## (optional) Deployment